Food and Agriculture News

 FDA Approves Genetically Modified Innate Potato for Consumption (March 26, 2015): The FDA has approved a genetically modified Innate potato that browns slower and produces less acrylamide when heated.

-U.S. Approves Apples Genetically Modified to Brown More Slowly (February 15, 2015): The U.S. government has approved a new GMO apple that has been genetically modified to brown more slowly.
+Arctic Apples Genetically Modified to Brown More Slowly Approved by USDA (February 15, 2015): The U.S. government has approved a new GMO apple that has been genetically modified to brown more slowly.

 U.S. Military Scientists Developing Pizza That Can Last For Three Years (February 14, 2014): The U.S. military is currently developing a pizza that remain edible for up to three years.